Navigating the Ethics Review Landscape in Cameroon: A Comprehensive Guide for Researchers

 A Brief on Ethics Review Boards

-Ethics Review Boards (ERBs), Independent Ethics Committees (IECs) or even Research Ethics Committees (RECs) as they are sometimes called, operate as the guardians of human rights, safety, and well-being in the context of medical and health research.
-Comprising medical professionals, non-medical professionals (biostatisticians, epidemiologists, jurists, civil society representatives), and lay members.
+Ethics Review Boards (ERBs), Independent Ethics Committees (IECs), Institutional Review Boards (IRBs) or even Research Ethics Committees (RECs), as they are sometimes called, operate as the guardians of human rights, safety, and well-being in the fields of medical and health research.
+Comprising medical professionals (experts representing the orders of physicians, pharmacists, dental surgeon and medical and health professional), non-medical professionals (biostatisticians, epidemiologists, jurists, civil society and health law representatives), and lay members (religious confessions, traditional practitioners).
 These committees have the mandate to ensure that all research activities involving human subjects are carried out ethically and transparently.

 From assessing the aptitude of investigators, the pertinence of the research proposal and its scientific layout, the review board ensures this by reviewing the study protocols, and methods of obtaining informed consent, to monitoring the ethical conduct of the research and ensuring fair distribution of research benefits.
 These committees serve a multifaceted role.
 They are also tasked with making sure that the research participants are informed about the results, and that they report any irregularities that could lead to the interruption of the research project.